-- the ability of our board of directors to issue one or more series of preferred stock; - · certain limitations on convening special stockholder meetings; and advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings.
+- the ability of our board of directors to issue one or more series of preferred stock; - · certain limitations on convening special stockholder meetings; and - advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings.

-These anti-takeover provisions as well as certain provisions of Delaware law could make it more difficult for a third party to acquire us, even if the third party's offer may be considered beneficial by many of our stockholders.
+These anti-takeover provisions as well as certain provisions of Delaware law could make it more difficult for a third party to acquire us, even if the third party'soffer may be considered beneficial by many of our stockholders.
 As a result, our stockholders may be limited in their ability to obtain a premium for their shares.
 If prospective takeovers are not consummated for any reason, we may experience negative reactions from the financial markets, including negative impacts on the price of our common stock.
 These provisions could also discourage proxy contests and make it more difficult for our stockholders to elect directors of their choosing and to cause us to take other corporate actions that our stockholders desire.
 See "Description of Securities".

-Our ability to operate our business effectively depends in large part on certain administrative and other support functions provided to us by Embraer pursuant to the Services Agreements.
+Our ability to operate our business effectively depends in large part on certain administrative and other support functions provided to us by ERJ pursuant to the Services Agreements.
 Following the expiration or termination of the Services Agreements, our ability to operate our business effectively may suffer if it is unable to cost-effectively establish its own administrative and other support functions in order to operate as a stand-alone company.

-We will rely on certain administrative and other resources of Embraer, including information technology, financial reporting, tax, treasury, human resources, procurement, insurance and risk management and legal services, to operate our business.
-In connection with the Pre-Closing Restructuring, Eve entered into three MSAs, including one by and between Eve and Another by and between Eve and Atech.
-Pursuant to such MSAs, the Embraer Entities (other than Eve and its Subsidiaries) will supply products and perform certain services, relating to the development, certification, manufacturing and support of eVTOLs.
-The initial term of the MSAs is expected to end on the 10th anniversary of the effective date of such agreement, in the case of the MSA with Atech, and on the 15th anniversary of the effective date of such agreement, in the case of the MSA with Embraer.
-Eve also entered into a Master Services Agreement with the Brazilian Subsidiary pursuant to which the Brazilian Subsidiary will develop and facilitate the execution of a commercial business plan for the strategic development of the UAM Business on behalf of Eve.
-In addition, Eve and the Brazilian Subsidiary entered into a Shared Services Agreement with Embraer and EAH pursuant to which the Embraer Entities (other than Eve and its Subsidiaries) will provide certain corporate and administrative services to Eve and the Brazilian Subsidiary.
-The initial term of the Shared Services Agreement is expected to end on the 15th anniversary of the effective date of such agreement.
-See the section entitled "Business-Material Agreements."
-These services may not be sufficient to meet Eve's needs and may not be provided at the same level as when the entities comprising Eve were part of Embraer.
-We and Embraer will each rely on the other to perform our respective obligations under the Services Agreements.
-If Embraer is unable to satisfy its material obligations under the agreement, or if the agreement is terminated as to any services or entirely, we may not be able to obtain s
+We will rely on certain administrative and other resources of ERJ, including information technology, financial reporting, tax, treasury, human resources, procurement, insurance and risk management and legal services, to operate our business.
+In connection with the Pre-Closing Restructuring, Eve entered into three MSAs, including one by and between Eve and ERJ and another by and between Eve and Atech.
+Pursuant to such MSAs, ERJ and its subsidiaries (other than Eve and its subsidiaries) will supply products and perform certain services, relating to the development, certification, manufacturing and support of eVTOLs.
+The initial term of the MSAs is expected to end on the 10th anniversary of the effective date of such agreement, in the case of the MSA with Atech, and on the 15th anniversary of the effective date of such agreement, in the case of the MSA with ERJ.
+Eve also entered into a MSAwith the Brazilian Subsidiary pursuant to which the Brazilian Subsidiary will develop and facilitate the execution of a commercial business plan for the strategic development of the UAM Business on behalf of Eve.
+In addition, Eve and the Brazilian Subsidiary entered into a SSAwith ERJ and EAH pursuant to which the ERJ entities (other than Eve and its Subsidiaries) will provide certain corporate and administrative services Eve and the Brazilian Subsidiary.
+The initial term of the SSA with ERJis expected to end on the 15th anniversary of the effective date of such agreement.
+These services may not be sufficient to meet Eve'sneeds and may not be provided at the same level as when the entities comprising Eve were part of ERJ.
+We and ERJ will each rely on the other to perform our respective obligations under the Services Agreements.
+If ERJ is unable to satisfy its material obligations under the agreement, or if the agreement is terminated as to any services or entirely, we may not be able to obtain such services at all or obtain the services on terms as favorable as those in the Services Agreements and could, as a result, suffer opera